 She is the author of the ground-breaking book on a previously undiscussed topic, Married Women Who Love Women, which is now in its second edition.
-She is also the author of A Writer’s Journey: What to Know Before, During, and After Writing a Book and In the Shadow of the Wonder Wheel (a mystery novel set in Coney Island, New York), Tangled Ribbons (a lesbian paranormal romance) and a rhyming picture book for children, Grandpa and Me and the Park in the City.
+She is also the author of A Writer’s Journey: What to Know Before, During, and After Writing a Book, In the Shadow of the Wonder Wheel (a mystery novel set in Coney Island, New York), Tangled Ribbons (a lesbian paranormal romance) and a rhyming picture book for children, Grandpa and Me and the Park in the City.
 Her latest book, Potatoes With Appeal; 105 Mouth-Watering Recipes, is a cookbook dedicated to her love for the potato), and her latest book, Secret Survivors, (a gripping middle grade chapter book).

 Her artwork has been honored in both regional and international art shows and has been exhibited at the Albright Knox Art Gallery.
 Her photographs have appeared in architectural magazines and her articles have appeared in numerous publications in the United States and abroad.

 For years, as her children were growing up, Ms. Strock exhibited her arts and crafts throughout New England taking awards for her paintings, quilting, and woodwork.
 When asked if there was anything she couldn’t do, her family would tease, “find the kitchen.”
 The family often picniced on the floor because the kitchen and dining room tables were covered with projects.

-The middle child of three, Carren was raised in Brooklyn, NY by parents who encouraged creativity.
+The middle child of three, Carren was raised in Brooklyn, New York, by parents who encouraged creativity.
 When she was eight, she told her father that her doll needed a bed.
 He took her to a hobby shop and bought her a coping saw, balsa wood, and paint and she designed and built a cradle.
 During hot summer days, her mother would set up a card table in the street and she and her siblings would pass the time painting or cutting paper and making collages.